apache/brpc/docs/en/redis_client.md

     LOG(ERROR) << "Fail to access redis-server";
     return -1;
 }
-if (response.reply(0).is_error()) {
+// Get a reply by calling response.reply(i) if (response.reply(0).is_error()) {
     LOG(ERROR) << "Fail to set";
     return -1;
 }
+// A reply is printable in multiple ways
-// You can fetch and print response through the reply object LOG(INFO) << response.reply(0).c_str()  // OK
+LOG(INFO) << response.reply(0).c_str()  // OK
           << response.reply(0)          // OK
           << response;                  // OK